 Some believe it’s better to have a higher income later because of the rising costs of health care.
 Whatever you believe, you should plan for.
 It might be worthwhile to look around your life and see the spending patterns of 70, 80 and 90 year olds to assess how much they are really spending.
 Are they spending more or less that they did when they were in their active retirement years.

 What happens if you Leave money on the table?

-Let’s go back to Beth who could collect $321 at age 60.
-Let’s pretend she gets cold feet and decides to delay Canada Pension Plan one year to age 61.
-What’s happened is she ‘left money on the table.”
-In other words, she could have taken $3852 from her CPP ($321 x 12 months) but chose to leave it to get more money in the future.
-That’s fine as long as she lives long enough to get back the money she left behind in the first place.
+Let’s go back to Beth who could collect $327.30 at age 60.
+Let’s pretend that she gets cold feet and decides to delay taking CPP by one year to age 61.
+What’s happened is that she ”left money on the table.”
+In other words, she could have taken $3,927.60 from her CPP ($327.30 x 12 months), but chose not to, to be able to get more money in the future.
+That’s fine as long as she lives long enough to get back the money that she left behind.
 Again, it comes back to the math.
-For every year she delays taking CPP when she could have taken it, she must live one year longer at the back end to get it back.
-By delaying CPP for one year, she must live to age 75 to get back the $3852 she left behind.
-If she delays taking CPP till 62, then she has to live till 76 to get back the 2 years of money she left behind.
+For every year she delays taking CPP when she could have taken it, she must live one year longer at the other end to get it back.
+By delaying CPP for one year, she must live to age 75 to get back the $3,927.60 that she left behind.
+If she delays taking CPP until 62, then she has to live until 76 to get back the two years of money she left behind.
 Why wouldn’t you take it early given this math?
-The main reason is you think you will live longer and you will need more money the older you get.
+The main reason is that you think you will live longer and you will need more money the older you get.

 My two cents